SyncProxy/sync-client/README.md

 **reactiveSync**
 values: "true", "false"
 If true, enables reactive sync.
 Reactivity for each table + direction (server->client and client->server) is configured on server side
-default: "true"
+default: "true

 **syncButton**
-values: "true", "false"
+values: "true", "fixed", "false"
-If true, a popup sync button is displayed.
+If true, a draggable popup sync button is displayed.
+If fixed, button's position is fixed.
 If false, application must take care to launch sync by itself
 default: "true"

 **tablesToSync**